 This was a plastic manufacturer that produced buttons for the military during WW2.
 In 1937-8 they were located at 460A Queen Street, opposite the Queen Victoria Market.
 Later they were located at 52 Lyndhurst Street, Richmond, until at least 1955.

 Henrik (Henry) Matthew Arendsen was born in Melbourne in 1914 after his parents immigrated from Holland in 1912.
 He was a die-sinker, and started his metalware company before 1938.
-His sons later joined the business.
+His sons would later join the business.
 It appears to recently been re-named as Stormor Shelving, a tailoring trimmings and supply firm.
 They produced metal buttons, buckles and other goods for the military in WW2.

 Hooper and Harrison were operating from Sydney from 1889.
-They produced NSW tramsways uniforms in 1912.
+They produced NSW tramways uniforms in 1912.
 Hooper and Harrison (Victoria) was registered in 1938 to take over the business of Hooper and Harrison Pty.
 Ltd., as wholesale suppliers of woollens and tailors trimmings in Flinders Lane, Melbourne.
 The company went into liquidation in 1942.

 This was a naval and military outfitters in George St, then later Hunter St., Sydney.
 Later it was known as Sandhurst Kitchener & Co.
 Pty.
 Ltd. Produced uniforms for the military during both World Wars.
 It existed from at least 1915 until some times in the 1940’s-1950’s.